 In addition, the beach itself has several volleyball nets and HIIT classes can often be carried out here too.

-If you get too hot working out the best way to cool off is with a quick dip into the sea, or for those looking to add an extra bit of cardio work this is an ideal opportunity to do exactly that with a swim in the Balearic Sea.
+If you get too hot working out, the best way to cool off is with a quick dip in the Balearic Sea.
+Or you can even have a dip for a little extra cardio work!

 Here is a taster of what a 3 day itinerary could look like: